gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

 ..  container:: justify

     Notice that the angle distribution is slightly shifted in water, compared to when the peg molecule is in vacuum.
+This indicates that the polymer has a slightly different conformation when in contact with a solvent.

 Pull on the PEG
 ---------------

 ..  container:: justify

-    Using the same procedure as previously, let us apply a force to the polymer ends and pull it inside water.
+    Using the same procedure as previously, apply a force to the polymer ends and pull it inside water.
 Do not forget to extend the box to make space for the pulling.